Iraqi Lemon Cardamom Cookies

-- 2 cups plus 2 Tbsp. all-purpose flour, and more for dusting
+- 2 cups plus 2 Tbsp. all-purpose flour, plus more for dusting

 - 1 tsp. baking powder